 A century after the founding of Trinity Lutheran Church, a Little Rock pastor saw the potential of the property for a Christian camp and retreat center.
 Rev. Duane Brunette, pastor of Christ Lutheran Church in Little Rock, organized a retreat for the youth of his congregation on the grounds, and the camp was born.
 Brunette's vision became reality as the camp was developed over the next 30 years.

-Thanks to many contributions from friends of the camp, today the property includes a large dining hall able to comfortably seat 100, with a commercial kitchen; a large covered pavilion; four heated, bunkhouse-style cabins with bathrooms and showers; a guest cabin; 15 campsites for RVs and tents, with electric and water hook-ups; a bathhouse with showers for the campground; a house for a full-time camp director; a sand volleyball court; a challenge course; a nature trail; and three outdoor chapels.
+Thanks to many contributions from friends of the camp, today the property includes a large dining hall able to comfortably seat 80, with a commercial kitchen; a large covered pavilion; four heated, bunkhouse-style cabins with bathrooms and showers; a guest cabin; eight campsites for RVs and tents, with electric and water hook-ups; bath house with showers for the campground; house for a full-time camp director; sand volleyball court; challenge course; nature trail; and three outdoor chapels.

-Trinity Lutheran Church also sits on the site and is still used for worship.
+The historic Trinity Chapel also sits on the site and is still used for worship.

 History of the Rockefeller Institute

 Winthrop Rockefeller, grandson of industrialist John D. Rockefeller, moved to Petit Jean Mountain in 1953, and over the next 20 years hosted over 200 conferences to address issues ranging from education to agriculture, from political reform to racial harmony.
 He also served as governor of Arkansas from 1967-1971.
 His son, Winthrop "Win" Rockefeller (1948-2006) continued his father's philanthropic work and served as lieutenant governor of Arkansas.

 In 2005, the University of Arkansas system established the Winthrop Rockefeller Institute with a grant from the Winthrop Rockefeller Charitable Trust.
-The Institute, located on the original Rockefeller ranch across the road from the Lutheran Camp on Petit Jean, continues to carry out Rockefeller's vision of addressing challenging issues through collaboration.
+The Institute, located on the original Rockefeller ranch across the road from Camp Trinity, continues to carry out Rockefeller's vision of addressing challenging issues through collaboration.
 For more on the Rockefeller Institute, visit: http://www.livethelegacy.org